-Do: Look out for independent printmakers on marketplace websites such as Etsy.
+Look out for independent printmakers on marketplace websites such as Etsy.
 There are some incredible digital artists out there who are often happy to do bespoke colours and designs for you at an affordable price.

 Paint your walls to match the background of your accent wall to make your room feel bigger and bring the whole scheme together.

-Don’t: Force your home to be something it’s not.
+If you don’t genuinely love it now, you will loathe it when it’s on your wall.
+Don’t force your home to be something it’s not, either.
 Dressing a house is like dressing a person – look at its age, size and character and take that into account when choosing a wallpaper style or architectural detail.